peck/d6_password/Readme.md

 #To Use

-Save build/index.html to your system, run from your browser.
+Save build/index.html (https://raw.github.com/peck/diceware_password/master/build/index.html) to your system, run from your browser, enjoy better pass phrases.

 #To expand on